 Fireplaces, stoves or inserts manufactured to meet EPA emissions performance standards or exempt, and fueled exclusively by natural gas, propane, or electric.

 We encourage you to contact a chimney sweep or hearth products dealer in your area.
-The District provides a list of hearth retailers through the Burn Cleaner incentive program.
+The District provides a list of hearth retailers through the Fireplace & Woodstove Change-Out Program.

 It applies to all real estate transactions within the jurisdiction of the Valley Air District.
 This includes real estate owned by banks or other financial institutions (known as REO properties)

 We encourage you to contact a hearth products dealer who the District has been coordinating this effort with.
-The District provides a list of hearth retailers (link can be found under support materials) through the Burn Cleaner incentive program.
+The District provides a list of hearth retailers (link can be found under support materials) through the Fireplace & Woodstove Change-Out Program.